 Conventional Loan Programs do not allow for manual underwriting.
 VA and FHA Borrowers can qualify for VA and/or FHA Loans during and after Chapter 13 Bankruptcy.
 Borrowers can qualify one year into a Chapter 13 Bankruptcy Repayment Plan with VA and FHA Loans.
 There is no waiting period after the Chapter 13 Bankruptcy discharged date to qualify for VA and FHA Loans.
 However, any Chapter 13 Bankruptcy with less than two-year seasoning after the discharge date of Chapter 13 Bankruptcy needs to be manually underwritten.
 There is a two-year waiting period to qualify for Conventional Loans after Chapter 13 Bankruptcy discharged date.
 There is a four-year waiting period to qualify for conforming loans after the Chapter 13 Bankruptcy dismissal date.

 Pros And Cons On Conventional Loans Versus FHA Loans

-Conventional loans has its advantages and disadvantages.
+Conventional loans have their advantages and disadvantages.

-- Disadvantages of conventional loans are that the maximum back end debt to income ratios are normally capped at 45% whereas with FHA insured mortgage loans, the back end debt to income ratio cap is at 56.9%.
+- Disadvantages of conventional loans are that the maximum back end debt to income ratios are normally capped at 45%

-- Conventional loans are credit score sensitive where a lower credit score borrowers will be penalized with much higher rates.
+- Conventional loans are credit score sensitive where a lower credit score borrowers will be penalized with much higher rates